tyko/ng2-datetime/README.md

 #### Thanks
 - @jdewit for the [timepicker plugin](https://github.com/jdewit/bootstrap-timepicker)
 - @eternicode for the [datepicker plugin](https://github.com/eternicode/bootstrap-datepicker)
-- @alexanza for the idea of removing one of the two pickers by passing `false` to the options

 ## TODO:
 - find out how to test implemented ControlValueAccessor interface